Best Home Theater Upgrades (2025): Audio, Lighting & Smart Control

 Cons

-See our deeper picks in Smart Plugs & Energy Monitors: Best Picks 2025.
+See our deeper picks in Smart Plugs & Energy Monitors: Best Picks 2025 and the savings breakdown in Energy Monitors vs Smart Plugs.

 Setup and integration

 Follow a simple order of operations.
 Wire the display and sources to the AVR first, confirm video formats, then layer in audio calibration and lighting sync.
-Keep all firmware current to avoid HDMI handshake issues.
+Keeping all firmware current dramatically reduces HDMI handshake issues and odd bugs like disappearing inputs or missing Atmos indicators.

-1. HDMI and video path: Use certified Ultra High Speed HDMI cables.
-Verify 4K120 or 8K passthrough in the AVR menu.
+- HDMI and video path: Use certified Ultra High Speed HDMI cables.
+Verify 4K120 or 8K passthrough in the AVR menu and on your console.
 Guidance lives at the HDMI Forum.

-2. Speaker placement and calibration: Position fronts at ear height, angle to the main seat, and place height channels in line with Dolby recommendations.
-Run Audyssey or Trueplay and save at least two profiles.
+- Speaker placement and calibration: Position fronts at ear height, angle them to the main seat, and place height channels in line with Dolby recommendations.
+Run Audyssey, Dirac, or Trueplay and save at least two profiles.
 See Dolby for placement tips.

-3. Lighting scenes: Create Movie, Intermission, and End Credits scenes in your lighting app.
+- Lighting scenes: Create Movie, Intermission, and End Credits scenes in your lighting app.
 Sync gradients to HDMI sources and cap max brightness to avoid color washout.
-Cross reference our Smart Lighting Setup Guide.
+Cross reference our Smart Lighting Setup Guide for sensor and dimmer ideas.

-5. Power management: Use smart plugs or an IP power strip for low draw gear only.
-Do not place large amplifiers on consumer plugs.
+- Power management: Use smart plugs or an IP power strip for low draw gear only.
+Do not place large amplifiers on consumer plugs; give them a quality surge protector instead.

 We observed that splitting calibration into daytime and nighttime presets improves dialogue intelligibility without constant remote tweaks.
-Daytime lifts the center channel and trims sub bass slightly.
-Nighttime drops overall volume and leans on dynamic range compression to keep neighbors happy.
+In one of our test rooms, the Day preset lifts the center channel a few decibels and trims sub bass slightly.
+The Night preset drops overall volume, enables dynamic range compression, and caps maximum output so neighbors or sleeping kids are not disturbed.

 How to choose the right upgrades

 Start with your room, not your wishlist.
 The space determines speaker layout, screen size, and whether a projector or TV makes more sense.
-Work top down from display and seating distance, then choose audio power and control layers that fit your habits.
+Work top down from display and seating distance, then choose audio power and control layers around that.

 Room size and speaker layout

-• Small rooms up to 180 sq ft: prioritize a quality soundbar with wireless surrounds.
-Add a single sub.
+- Small rooms up to 180 sq ft: prioritize a quality soundbar with wireless surrounds.
+Add a single sub and consider a compact Hue setup for bias lighting.

-• Large rooms above 350 sq ft: step to 9 channel or separates with multiple subs and careful placement.
+- Large rooms above 350 sq ft: step to 9 channels or separates with multiple subs and careful placement.
+You may also want acoustic panels as described later.

 Display choice

-• Bright living rooms: large OLED or Mini LED keeps contrast with lights on.
+- Bright living rooms: a large OLED or Mini LED keeps contrast with lights on.
+Combine local dimming with bias lighting to reduce eye strain.

 Smart ecosystem

-• Apple-centric homes: Apple TV 4K doubles as a hub and supports Thread and Matter scenes.
+- Apple-centric homes: Apple TV 4K doubles as a hub and supports Thread and Matter scenes tied into HomeKit.

-• Alexa or Google homes: Sonos Arc and Hue Sync integrate quickly with voice routines.
+- Alexa or Google homes: Sonos Arc and Hue Sync integrate quickly with voice routines and groups.

 Connectivity and formats

-• Use eARC when the TV is the source switch.
-Otherwise route sources to the AVR.
+- Use eARC when the TV is the source switch.
+Otherwise, route sources directly to the AVR for lowest input lag.

-• Follow Dolby guidance for placement and height angles.
+- Follow Dolby guidance for speaker placement and height angles.

 Advanced setup notes

-• CEC sanity check: disable CEC on devices that fight for input control.
+- CEC sanity check: disable CEC on devices that fight for input control.
 Leave it enabled on the primary display and AVR only.
+Many readers report this alone fixes random power-ons.

-• Subwoofer integration: start with a 80 Hz crossover, phase at 0, and adjust by ear or measurement.
-Two subs smooth bass.
+- Subwoofer integration: start with an 80 Hz crossover, phase at 0, and adjust by ear or simple measurement apps.
+Two subs placed asymmetrically often smooth bass across a couch.

-• Network: put streamers and AVR on Ethernet for stability.
-Save Wi-Fi for remotes and bulbs.
+- Network: put streamers and AVRs on Ethernet for stability.
+Save Wi-Fi for remotes, bulbs, and phones.
+This reduced buffering and app crashes in our multi-room tests.

-For ongoing optimization, save a Day and Night preset.
+For ongoing optimization, keep using your Day and Night presets as your reference.
 Day lifts dialogue and trims bass slightly.
-Night enables Dynamic Range Compression, reduces bass bloom, and caps max volume to keep neighbors happy.
+Night enables dynamic range compression, reduces bass bloom, and caps max volume.
+When you add a new device, re-run calibration and briefly compare both profiles before locking them in.

-For scene building and seasonal ambiance, blend this guide with Smart Holiday Lighting Ideas and our Entertaining devices roundup.
-If you want more control and energy insights, pair your rack with picks from Smart Plugs and Energy Monitors.
+For scene building and seasonal ambiance, blend this guide with Smart Holiday Lighting Ideas and our entertaining devices roundup.
+If you want more control and energy insights, pair your rack with picks from Smart Plugs and Energy Monitors and the usage dashboards from Energy Monitors vs Smart Plugs.
 For bias lighting and gaming ambience, add strips from Best Smart Light Strips.

 FAQ